 - 2.2 The site comprises a total area of 61ha of arable fields of varying scale, located in a rural landscape to the north of the M6, south west of the village of Fillongley, North Warwickshire.
-The site is illustrated on the General Layout P.NailcoteFarm-01-GenerallayoutRevF [NW-01].
-The site is approximately 1km by 1km in size, broadly square in shape and drapes across a south to north north east orientated ridge of higher land, rising to 145m AOD.
+The site is illustrated on the General Layout - P.NailcoteFarm-01-GenerallayoutRevH [CD1.17].
+The site is approximately 1km by 1km in size, broadly square in shape and drapes across a south to north north east orientated ridge (hill) of higher land, rising to 145m AOD.
 It rises from a low point in the north east corner (around 125m AOD) up to the south, forming a ridge of higher land, rising as it extends south towards the M6, and then dropping again to around 140m AOD at the motorway, 130m to the east and 130m to the west.
-The site is essentially a dome of higher land bound by two stream valleys, one to the east and one to the west (the Bourne Brook).
-The higher land along the ridge line forms the skyline in local views, with trees above.
-In terms of vegetation, there are small deciduous copses of trees, and hedgerows with mature hedgerow trees (typically oaks which are characteristic of this rural landscape, some being in poor condition). - 2.3 The south of the site is bound by a mature woodland belt which runs along the M6 embankments, which rise above the southern edge of the site. - There is an area of hardstanding at the south west corner, east of Meriden Road, used by the farmer to store silage bales.
-The track here provides access to the site, running to the west of the Bourne Brook.
-This is the area where access, drainage, and substations are proposed. - 2.5 The arboricultural impact assessment [NW-08] indicates no trees will be removed directly or indirectly due to the development proposals.
-The report states there would be neutral / negligible impacts to retained trees by the proximity of the structures or services.
+The site is essentially a dome of higher land bounded by two stream valleys, one to the east and one to the west (the Bourne Brook).
+The land slopes down, like a natural amphitheatre, towards the site, from the B4098 (Coventry Road) down to the eastern tributary of the Bourne Brook, on the eastern edge of the site.
+The higher land along the ridge line of the site forms the skyline in local views, with trees above.
+In terms of vegetation, there are small deciduous copses of trees, and hedgerows with mature hedgerow trees (typically oaks which are characteristic of this rural landscape, some being in poor condition). - 2.3 The south of the site is bound by a mature woodland belt which runs along the M6 embankments, which rise above the southern edge of the site.
+The belt of woodland to the north of Moat House Farm is partially coniferous, and offers year round screening. - 2.4 There is an area of hardstanding at the south west corner, east of Meriden Road, presently used by the farmer to store silage bales.
+The track here provides access to the site, running adjacent to the Bourne Brook.
+This is the area where access, drainage, and substations are proposed.
+There is a PRoW (M294/1) to the west of the existing track heading north up the valley.
+In practice,